bahim22/work/Docs2/AplusDoc.md

       2. `payload`: where actual message is carried
    2. addresses are used to identify & send to intended receiver
       1. carried in header of bitstrings & identified using an address pair
-   3. address mapping: map addresss of one scheme on addresss of another scheme
+   3. address mapping: map address of one scheme on address of another scheme
       1. ex. translate logical IP specified by app to an ethernet MAC address
 2. Routing: systems that aren't directly connected, using intermediary systems along the route to intended receiver to forward data on behalf of sender, which are connected via routers
-   1. Internetworking: interconnection of networks via routers
+   1. Inter-networking: interconnection of networks via routers
    2. Routing: sending data from source => destination network
       1. It's supported by host addressing & identification using hierarchical IP address system
-3. detection of transmission erros: CRC of data area added to end of packets, allows rec to reject packets on CRC diff and arrange for retransmission
+3. detection of transmission errors: CRC of data area added to end of packets, allows rec to reject packets on CRC diff and arrange for retransmission
-4. acknowledgement: recievers send acknowledgements of packets received correctly
+4. acknowledgement: receivers send acknowledgements of packets received correctly
    1. required for connection-oriented communication
    2. loss of info (timeouts and retries): packets can be lost on the network or delayed in transit
-   3. Sender may expect an acknow. of correct reception from the rec w/in a certain amount of time
+   3. Sender may expect an acknowledgements of correct reception from the rec w/in a certain amount of time
    4. sender may need to retransmit the info on timeouts
    5. retransmission has no effect when link is permanently broken, so the n of retransmissions is limited
       1. if the limit is exceeded it's an error